floornfts/mobile-minting/README.md

 ### Hopes and dreams
 Mobile Minting started out entirely internal & this is our first experiment in decentralizing it & making it more accessible.

-In time, we hope to continue down this path, but for now all ingestors will be reviewed by the Floor engineering team & accepted on the basis of safety, cost & other considerations by Floor.
+In time, we hope to continue down this path, but for now all ingestors will be reviewed by the Rally engineering team & accepted on the basis of safety, cost & other considerations by Rally.

 We hope to see people (other companies!?) emerge for whom Mobile Minting, and a unified standard for expressing onchain mints is useful, and look forward to working with them to continue this mission.